NoriSte/ui-testing-best-practices/sections/generic-best-practices/test-code-with-debugging-in-mind.md

 - When I want to hide some test oddities that could distract the readers for no value
 - When they are soft, almost parameters-free, only one-level deep
+- When there is a considerable amount of duplication (the precise amount is subjective, though)

 An example of a test oddity is the following